konstapoulos/cli-templates/README.md

   - parse arguments
   - perform logging
-  - ask user for secret data
   - perform http requests
+  - produce output in human and machine consumable way

+Would be nice to have:
   - keep cookie files
   - run some other cli programs, supply args and get ouput
-  - produce output in human and machine consumable way
+  - ask user for secret data

 Most of command line tools require the same features.
-These template could save time
+These templates could save time
 from reimplementing basic functionality each time.